ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 full extent of the input bursts.
 This job type is not yet supported in Vertex, but can be submitted using the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

-This job type supports pairings of 1 to 15 contiguous along-track bursts (refer to the [Considerations for Selecting Input Bursts](#considerations-for-selecting-input-bursts "Jump to the Considerations for Selecting Input Bursts section of this document") for details).
+This job type supports pairings of 1 to 15 contiguous along-track bursts (refer to the [Considerations for Selecting Input Bursts](#considerations-for-selecting-input-bursts "Jump to the Considerations for Selecting Input Bursts section of this document") section for details).
 The number of bursts processed impacts the number of credits consumed.
 Refer to the [Credit Cost Table](../using/credits.md#credit-cost-table "Credit Cost Table" ){target=_blank} for more details.

 ## Sentinel-1 Bursts